 Whether it’s your blog, contact page, or any other landing page, you want to know how many people came to your site.
-This is the biggest indicator of web traffic, and the number of people who are checking you out.
+This is the biggest indicator of web traffic and the number of people who are checking you out.
 While a 50% order rate might be great, if you’re only getting six visitors a month, you’re going to be out of business before I finish this sentence.

 How to Improve It: This is the biggie.
 Everything that follows will tell you how to do this: bigger social networks, bigger email subscription list, faster load times, and search engine optimization.
 If you can juggle all these plates, this number will grow.
-Let a couple plates fall, and your traffic will do the same thing.
+Let a couple of plates fall, and your traffic will do the same thing.

 2. Mobile vs. Desktop Visitors

-This helps you see what kinds of devices people used to visit your site, whether laptop, tablet, or mobile phone.
+This helps you see what kinds of devices people used to visit your site, whether laptop, tablet or mobile phone.
 You can even see which device your visitors are using.
 If nothing else, this will illustrate the importance of having mobile-friendly websites.
-And if you’ve been receiving emails lately from Google Webmaster Tools telling you your site isn’t mobile friendly, you’ll understand why.
+And if you’ve been receiving emails lately from Google Webmaster Tools telling you your site isn’t mobile-friendly, you’ll understand why.

 How to Improve It: Your mobile visitors are only going to increase, so don’t wait to fix this one.
 If you’re building a new website, make sure it uses HTML5 and responsive design.
-If you have a website, make sure you have a mobile friendly theme.
+If you have a website, make sure you have a mobile-friendly theme.
 If you have a WordPress site or blog, use the WPtouch mobile plugin.
 Your goal is to increase conversions — that includes the mobile environment.